For independent title and escrow owners

 LOI

-Terms, exclusivity, diligence plan, and communication rules.
+Terms, exclusivity, diligence plan, and communication rules if both sides want to proceed.

 7. 07